krunch3r76/entropythief/README.md

 this requestor runs to pilfer as many bytes of random 1's and 0's from up to as many providers as the user specifies. these parameter(s) can be adjusted on the fly by the user with the following commands:
 ```
-set buflim=<num>	# the minimum threshold that entropythief should do its best to stay above
+set buflim=<num>	# the minimum threshold that entropythief should do its best to stay above (refills when it falls beneath half this value)
 set maxworkers=<num>	# the most workers Golem executor can provision  # the more the more exotic!
 stop			# stop/exit
 ```
 NOTE: to increase the budget, please set the script variable BUDGET at the head of controller.py

 __Usage/API__:
-once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to the named pipe. the named pipe can be accessed via any programming language or shell language capable of reading it. a simple python API module has been included at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
+once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe pool ring of files. the named pipe ring should be accessed via the API provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
 The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value. _If the script is run repeatedly as a loop, it demonstrates how entropythief provisions workers on demand._

 __comments/reflections__: